Minitsonga/LOOSCOOT/README.md

 # LOOSCOOT

-#### LOOSCOOT is a small shp where you can create an account et purchase a scooter for an ammount of time.
+#### LOOSCOOT is a small shop where you can create an account et rent a scooter for an amount of time.

-#### This porject has been made in a couple of weeks and is my first java project
+#### It is a school porject made in a couple of weeks.
+It's my first java project.